Kasi-Vinod/supply-chain-portfolio/ABC_Analysis/README.md

    - **ABC sheet** → Sales-based classification.
    - **Multi-Criteria sheet** → Weighted scoring analysis.
 3. Check charts inside `visuals/` or embedded above for graphical interpretation.
-4. Apply the framework to your own dataset by adjusting weights and criteria.
+4. Apply the framework to your own dataset by adjusting to your required factors of your choice.

 ---

 ## 📌 Example Insights
-- In the dataset, **20% of SKUs contributed ~80% of sales (A-class)**.
+- In the dataset, **20% of SKUs contributed ~80% of sales (A-category)**.
-- However, multi-criteria analysis showed **some B/C items were critical due to long lead times**, requiring higher attention than pure sales ranking suggested.
+- However, multi-criteria analysis showed **some B/C items were critical due to sales and revenue pointof view**, requiring higher attention than pure sales ranking suggested.

 ---